Prevent Diverticulitis with Simple Diet Changes

-That’s what happened to a patient I’ll call David, who came to see me a few months ago.
+That’s what happened to my friend David, who came to see me a few months ago.
 He’d been taking repeated rounds of antibiotics for diverticulitis.

 After more than five years of on-again, off-again antibiotics, David’s doctor put him on steroids.
 And then he lost control of his bowels.

 Suddenly, his doctor was talking about surgery and a possible colostomy.
 This surgical procedure involves cutting the colon and bringing one end of it through the abdominal wall, so stools are deposited in a bag outside the body.